 Following are specific project areas / objectives for which Burke received funding via the 1115 Medicaid Transformation Waiver.

 1. Expand Capacity: Adding staff and resources to serve more people needing mental health services.
-Burke has doubled mental health capacity since 2001 and served over 10,000 individuals in FY16.
+Burke has doubled mental health capacity since 2001 and served over 11,000 individuals in FY17.

-3. Primary Care Integration: Partnering with the Angelina Cities/County Health District to create a primary care clinic in our Lufkin facility to provide needed medical treatment for those we serve.
-Mental health specialists placed in the Health District clinic provide behavioral health support, serving over 1,000 individuals in the last year.
+3. Primary Care Integration: Partnering with the Angelina Cities/County Health District to create a primary care clinic in our Lufkin facility to provide essential medical treatment for those we serve.
+Burke provided integrated services to 1,031 individuals in FY 17.

-4. Specialized Teams: Focusing services on persons with complex or re-occurring needs by creating a team of experts to closely provide and coordinate their care.
+4. Specialized Teams: Focusing services on persons with complex or re-occurring needs by creating a team of experts to provide and coordinate their care closely.
 This means home visits, frequent contacts and specialized programs to reduce repeated crises or criminal justice involvement.
-Specialized services have been provided to over 600 individuals each year.
-Overall, symptom improvement rates of 70% were demonstrated for individuals served in this project.
+Specialized services have been provided to over 640 individuals each year.
 Service engagement for persons with substance use disorders increased.

 6. Detox and Treatment: Adding a detoxification component to our Mental Health Emergency Center partners with the Alcohol and Drug Abuse Council (ADAC) to provide ongoing recovery support and treatment.
 Burke provides detoxification services to over 250 individuals each year.

 7. Mental Health Education, Outreach, and Engagement: Implementing a public education and outreach program using a variety of media platforms to improve engagement in behavioral healthcare services and promote mental health.
-We will incorporate proven on-line and social media resources as an adjunct to care for those we serve.
+Burke engaged 1,942 clients in either Burke’s myStrength educational and support platform or Burke’s automated phone reminder system.
 Burke’s multimedia REAL campaign has served millions of impressions that have sent thousands of individuals to Burke’s website.

-More than half of Burke employees reside in Angelina County, 17% live in Nacogdoches County, 6% live in Polk County and 6% live in Jasper County.
-The remaining 21% live in other Burke region counties.
+More than half of Burke employees reside in Angelina County, 19% live in Nacogdoches County, 7% live in Polk County, and 6% live in Jasper County.
+The remaining 14% live in other Burke region counties.